jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 I want to help you understand your importance in it all.

 Because in 1970, personal computers and the internet came online.
 Since then, computer geeks, hackers, and innovators have been upgrading our society to the Internet Age.
-All the while, Industrial Age companies and government bureaucracies have been holding us back to keep their obsolete products and services alive.
+All the while, the "eight differnt bosses" inside Industrial Age companies and government bureaucracies have been holding us back to keep their obsolete products and services alive.

 Being forced to use outdated technology is why middle-class life is can be so unhappy.
 It's why we drive in endless traffic, still us so much oil for our energy, can't understand the tax code, and worry about our kids' futures.
 Middle-class life will only get better once we finish the Internet Age upgrade.